privateprep/coding-space-website/src/pages/classes/real-test.md

       Students will be challenged each week to learn new programming techniques and stretch their minds in new ways.
 Each class ends with a reflection on the day's work, lessons learned, and future goals.
-competencies:
+headerBulletSections:
   heading: Now Launching After-School Coding Classes for Kids
-  skills:
+  sections:
-    - skill: Now Kids Can Explore the Unknown, Even From Home
+    - header: Now Kids Can Explore the Unknown, Even From Home
-      description:
+      paragraph:
         Blast off this fall with The Coding Space Virtual Classes.
 Working one-on-one or in small groups, your child’s coding journey can now continue anywhere.
 Our unique fall 2020 group classes program balances